| |

 If it’s your first time in Tuscany, you should plan on balancing your trip between the hustle and bustle of cities like Florence and Siena, and the slower life found in the Val d’Orcia and Volterra.

-In this guide, we’re going to cover everything you need to know to plan an incredible Tuscany road trip (spoiler: you’re probably going to want to rent a car).
+In this guide, we’re going to cover everything you need to know to plan an incredible 7 day Tuscany itinerary (spoiler: you’re probably going to want to rent a car).

 We’ll start with some important logistics to help you structure your itinerary, then dive into the best things to do and see in Tuscany based on our experience.